 - These modules use field connections to display the correct information for each post.

-- The Post Content module pulls the post's content from the WordPress text editor (standard or classic).
+- The Post Content module pulls the post's content from the post itself.

 - There can only be one content area for a post or page.
 If you include more than one Post Content module in a Singular Themer layout, the content from the post will repeat.

-- If you use WooCommerce, Easy Digital Downloads, or The Events Calendar, the Themer layout group in the Content panel has additional sections of modules specifically for those post types.
+- The Themer layout group in the Content panel has additional sections of modules specifically for these plugins, if they're installed:

 When you create a Singular Themer layout and open it in Beaver Builder, the Singular layout template is automatically applied.
 It contains most of the post information and post content that you'd want for a single Post, and you can add or delete modules as you like.